partounian/nvim/README.md

 #### All other

 All other dependencies are managed by [Mason](https://github.com/williamboman/mason.nvim).
-Tools are installed by running `:MasonToolsInstall` (in `vim.fn.std path("data") .. "mason"`).
+Tools are installed automatically using Mason & mason-lspconfig (in `vim.fn.std path("data") .. "mason"`).
 [Mason requirements](https://GitHub.com/William beman/mason.nvim#requirements) must be available on your system.

 ## Bindings